dprooney/Getting-and-Cleaning-Data---Course-Project/README.md

 Getting-and-Cleaning-Data---Course-Project
 ==========================================

-Course project for JHU's Getting and Cleaning Data course
+This repository pertains to the course project for JHU's *Getting and Cleaning Data* course.
+It contains:

+* One R script: 'run_analysis.R'
+* The code book detailing the variables: 'CodeBook.md'
+* The data, contained in the directory 'UCI HAR Dataset'